padrinobook/padrinobook/01-introduction.md

 ### Additional tools

-This section contains a list of tools that are optional.
+This sections contains a list of tools that are optional.
 That means that you can survive without them but learning them can help you in various situations and makes it easier for you to react upon changes.

 #### Ruby

-For any non-Ruby people, I strongly advice you to check out one of these books and learn the basics of Ruby before continuing here.
+For any non-Ruby people, I strongly advise you to check out one of these books and learn the basics of Ruby before continuing here.

 - [Programming Ruby](http://pragprog.com/book/ruby3/programming-ruby-1-9 "Programming Ruby")
 - [why's (poignant) Guide to Ruby](http://www.scribd.com/doc/8545174/Whys-Poignant-Guide-to-Ruby "why's (poignant) Guide to Ruby")
   - written by the nebulous programmer [why the lucky stiff](http://en.wikipedia.org/wiki/Why_the_lucky_stiff "why the lucky stiff") in a entertaining and educational way.

-In this book I assume some Ruby knowledge and will not be explaining every last detail, I will however explain Padrino specific coding techniques.
+In this book I will be assuming some Ruby knowledge and will not be explaining every last detail, I will however explain Padrino specific coding techniques.

 #### Version controlling with Git

-While developing software it is important to keep track of your source code changes.
-That is what version control systems (VCSs) is all about.
+During software development it is important to keep track of your source code changes.
+That is what version control systems (VCSs) are all about.
 Git helps you to keep track of the changes in your code.
 You can switch between certain versions in your code, create branches to experiment with code, and easily manage your code in distributed teams.
 If you want to deepen your knowledge into this topic, you can consult the following book and only references: